David-Kingsman/Spatiotemporal_Data_Mining/course_project/doc/FINAL_REPORT_DRAFT.md

 ### 6.4 Final Remarks

-Our work demonstrates that probabilistic deep learning approaches (U-Net) can achieve state-of-the-art performance for spatio-temporal interpolation tasks, while tree-based methods offer a good balance of performance and interpretability.
-The explicit spatio-temporal modeling in GP, while promising, requires further research to match the performance of simpler methods.
+Our work demonstrates two key findings: (1) probabilistic deep learning approaches (U-Net) can achieve state-of-the-art performance for spatio-temporal interpolation tasks, significantly outperforming traditional methods, and (2) explicit spatio-temporal modeling in GP benefits from careful kernel design selection, with the separable kernel outperforming additive and non-separable designs on MODIS LST data, challenging the common assumption that non-separable kernels are always superior.
+Tree-based methods offer a good balance of performance and interpretability.
+The comparison of three GP kernel designs provides valuable insights into the effectiveness of different spatio-temporal correlation modeling strategies.
 The developed `lstinterp` library facilitates future research and application to other spatio-temporal interpolation problems.

 ---